Skip to main content

 A financial incentive, especially for achieving a specific goal, is processed by the brain’s reward circuitry, primarily through the release of the neurotransmitter dopamine.
 This can be a powerful motivator in the short term.
 The prospect of a reward can drive you to schedule a health screening or participate in a fitness challenge.

-However, this type of is often fleeting.
+However, this type of extrinsic motivation is often fleeting.
 Once the reward is obtained, the motivation can wane.
 More importantly, a system built on external rewards can overshadow the development of intrinsic motivation, the quiet, internal drive to engage in healthy behaviors because they feel good and produce a genuine sense of well-being.

 True wellness is characterized by a state of homeostasis, supported by hormones like serotonin, which is associated with contentment and satisfaction.
 An over-reliance on the dopamine-driven cycle of external rewards can distract from the ultimate goal of achieving this state of internal, biochemical balance.